PPL-IIITA/ppl-assignment-ayushbhatt27/readme.md

 ## Building and running
 ### Build System: Windows 10.

+ Add gcc complier to path in environmrnt variables so that g++ command works on cmd.

 ### Question 3 (first move to the main project folder where  q3-q8 folders are present i.e.
 ### /ppl-assignment-ayushbhatt27-submission-2 )
 ```